xCzakix/xCzakix.github.io/README.md

     <section id="about">
         <div class="container">
             <h2>About Us</h2>
-            <p>Your Game Studio is a passionate team of game developers dedicated to creating memorable gaming experiences.</p>
+            <p>LanternPix Studio's is a passionate team of game developers dedicated to creating memorable gaming experiences.</p>
         </div>
     </section>